joseph-jnl/joseph-jnl.github.io/src/content/blog/slow_bandits.md

 * Implementing a quick yet unoptimized proof of concept now rather than later, particularly when the later often converges towards never, has a quality of its own.
 Perfect is the enemy of side project blog posts, so it goes.
 * Readability- although slow code doesn't guarantee readable code, I have a learned association between "optimized" code, holes in feet, and noodles hidden in the dark corners of boxes.

 Slow is also relative.
-A single run of 1000 steps was timing in at 250 ms which seemed finetm at first glance.
+A single run of 1000 steps was timing in at 250 ms which seemed fine :tm: at first glance.

 ## Too Slow Code